-- Main news: News is informational text par excellence and the material most widely used by the television.
-Its main objective is to report in a concise and descriptive fashion a given event or situation offering the most important data (what, who, when, where, why or how). - Interview: An interview is a dialogue involving two or more persons in which one asks questions and the other responds. - iii.
-Reportage: This is an expanded. exhaustive and documented narrative of an event.
-In it, resources from other journalistic genres, such as interview, chronicle, and the news, may all be used at the same time.
-It makes use of supporting devices such as images, info-graphs, statistical tables, etc. - Viewer's response: The viewer's response is the response of viewers of the program. - Other V
+- i.
+Main news: News is informational text par excellence and the material most widely used by the television.
+Its main objective is to report in a concise and descriptive fashion a given event or situation offering the most important data (what, who, when, where, why or how). - ii.
+Interview: An interview is a dialogue involving two or more persons in which one asks questions and the other responds. - Reportage: iii.
+This is an expanded, exhaustive and documented narrative of an event.
+In it. resources from other journalistic genres, such as interview, chronicle, and the news, may all be used at the same time.
+It makes use of supporting devices such as images, info-graphs, statistical tables, etc. - iv.
+Viewer's response: The viewer's response is the response of viewers of the program. - v.
+Other